MatthiasvB/that-routing-lib/README.md

 # that-routing-lib
 *Stop worrying about those URLs*
 ## Intro
 This library provides an easy-to-use API to build URLs in your JS/TS-project.
-Creating a URL-string that links to a given location becomes a simple as
+Creating a URL-string that links to a given location becomes as simple as

 ```typescript
 // "/articles/4/edit"